KellaDoe/Differential_EDL/ReadMe.md

 Implementation for proposed ROLENet.

-**evaluation.py**

-In line with the work  "Out-of-Distribution Detection for Long-tailed and Fine-grained Skin Lesion Images" (https://arxiv.org/abs/2206.15186) in MICCAI 2022.
+The evaluation is in line with the work  "Out-of-Distribution Detection for Long-tailed and Fine-grained Skin Lesion Images" (https://arxiv.org/abs/2206.15186) in MICCAI 2022.